brandonhill/OpenTX-custom-sounds/README.md

 Download and install `sox`.

 Navigate to this directory.
-Provide `-p` argument to play the sounds whilst creating them:
+Provide `-p` argument to play the sounds whilst creating them, and `-v` argument to use a specific voice (Karen is default):

 ```
 $ ./generate.sh
 $ ./generate.sh -p
+$ ./generate.sh -v Daniel
+$ ./generate.sh -p -v Kate
 ```